Why It's Better Not to Use Cloudflare Proxy If You Use AWS

 Keep It Simple, Smart!

-Simplicity is often the key to efficiency.
-Using a single service like AWS CloudFront keeps your architecture straightforward and easier to manage.
-AWS CloudFront alone can handle caching, DDoS protection, SSL termination, and more — making it a one-stop-shop for content delivery.
+Simplicity often leads to efficiency.
+Relying on AWS CloudFront alone keeps your architecture straightforward and easier to maintain.
+This service can manage caching, DDoS protection, and SSL termination, acting as a comprehensive solution for content delivery.

 Less Is More